AdaptableTools/example-adaptable-nocode-react-aggrid/README.md

 The current demo supports the JSON and Excel files.

-It uses v.10 (AdapTable Rx) of AdapTable and v.26 of ag-Grid
+It uses v.11 (AdapTable) of AdapTable and v.27 of ag-Grid

 For full information on how to use the AdapTable React Wrapper see the [AdapTable Documentation](https://docs.adaptabletools.com/docs/react-wrapper/react-wrapper-overview).